warehouse-web/warehouse/src/pages/shop/2020-04-03-monument-issue-1-rozema-teunissen.md

       \

-      Some words by initiator Mary Lou Berkulin from the introduction of this first edition of Monument:\
+      Some words by initiator Mary Lou Berkulin from the introduction of this first edition of *Monument*: “Rozema/Teunissen’s designs are part of a defining time in Dutch Fashion.

-      \

-      “Rozema/Teunissen’s designs are part of a defining time in Dutch Fashion.
 With their work, they have paved the way for generations.
 But unfortunately, until today, their heritage is not tangible or visible.
 The majority of their archive is analogue and put together before the rise of social media and the internet.
 The items are held in bags, folders, in storage spaces and attics.
 Some lucky pieces have made it into the museum depot where they quietly lie, wrapped in acid-free paper, carefully held in climate-controlled spaces.
 Although this is a comfortable situation, it’s the reason they remain far from our memory.
 It’s a place unworthy of their essence”.

-      *“Monument*aims to bring these items back to the surface.
+      *“Monument* aims to bring these items back to the surface.
 By doing so, I want to show you that we maybe first need to look back in order to move forward into changing today’s fashion system”.\